 It’s helpful for me to look at the larger picture so let’s think about the desert, there’s no water right?
 If you try to add nutrients or pour water on top of the cracked earth it’ll roll right off.
 It takes time and the proper care to turn a desert into an oasis and it’s the same thing with skin care.

-If you’re using ingredients like alcohol in your face toner, you might be accidentally creating a desert.
+You might not want to use ingredients like alcohol in your face toner as you can accidentally creating a desert.
 Alcohol can cause dehydration that can lead to the appearance of aging—the opposite of what we want a toner to do for us.
 We want toners to hydrate the skin and give it the nutrients it needs so we can feel like we’re living in our own glorious oasis.

-The right toner has ingredients that create a number of benefits, giving you a quick and refreshing lift that helps restore and renew your skin.
+The right toner has ingredients that create a number of benefits, giving you a quick and refreshing lift that helps restore and renew your skin like our herbal facial toners.
 Look for ingredients like aloe vera or hyaluronic acid to increase hydration, hydrosols or other water-based infusions, and other plant-based ingredients that are targeted for your skin type.

 Think all that is too much to expect from your toners?
 It’s not.
 In fact, we have two stellar toners that perform all seven steps for you, and are also tailored to your skin type.